seyeoyadiran/React-Star-Wars/README.md

 ## Packages to install
 - Run these commands in your terminal
-- - npm install
+ - npm install
-- - npm install react-router-dom
+ - npm install react-router-dom
+ - npm install axios

 ## To Run the application
 - Make sure that you're in the React-Star-Wars folder
-- type "npm run dev" in your terminal# React-Star-Wars
+- type "npm run dev" in your terminal